ant-design/ant-design/components/modal/demo/classNames.md

 ## en-US

-Set the className of the internal areas (header, body, footer, mask, wrapper) of the modal through the classNames property.
+Set the className of the build-in module (header, body, footer, mask, wrapper) of the modal through the classNames property.